OP-Engineering/link-preview-js/README.md

 This might add some latency to your request but prevents loopback attacks.

-Note: for `https://` URLs the request is still made against the original hostname (not the resolved IP), since TLS validates the certificate and SNI against the hostname.
-The resolved address is only used to detect and block loopback/private targets before the request is made.
+Note: for `https://` URLs the request keeps the original hostname (rewriting it to the resolved IP would break TLS: certificates and SNI are validated against the hostname, not an IP).
+Instead, the connection itself is pinned to the validated address (via a Node `undici` dispatcher), so a DNS resolver that returns a different address on the real request than it did during the `resolveDNSHost` check (DNS rebinding) can't route the request elsewhere.
+This pinning is only available under Node.js; other runtimes fall back to the `resolveDNSHost` check alone.

 ## Redirections